ricoshin/meta-pseudo-labels-pytorch/README.md

 ```

 ### Preprocessing RandAugment in UDA
 By setting `uda.preproc_epochs` to an integer larger than 0 in the .yaml configuration file, you can simulate the RandAugment results during that amount of epochs and save them in the disk.
-Multiple number of workers specified by `uda.preproc_workers` will pay all the cost in advance instead of amortizing it at each instance sampling.
+As many workers as specified by `uda.preproc_workers` will be involved to pay reasonable portion (but not all) of the total augmentation cost in advance instead of amortizing it at each instance sampling.
 (Yet, no speed gain probably from slow file I/O in HDD.)

 ### Hyperparameter Tunning using RAY
 You can run hyperparameter tuning with the command: